 - If there are any special characters or blank spaces before the beginning or after the end of the company file’s name, then clear them out and try accessing the data file again.

 The QB File Doctor is designed by Intuit to provide an automated fix to its users for the company file and networking issues within QuickBooks.
-To use the tool, you need to go to the QuickBooks Tool Hub.
+You need to go to the QuickBooks Tool Hub to use the tool.
 If you don’t have it, download it from the Intuit website and install it on your system.

-- Open the tool hub and go to the Company File Issues tab on the left pane of the window.
+- Open the tool hub and go to the Company File Issues tab on the window’s left pane.